7 Tips for Better Back-to-School Shopping

-“The retail store’s main goal is to lure you into the store to buy everything else you need at higher prices,” Ivy said.
+“The retail store’s main goal is to lure you into the store to buy everything else you need at higher prices,” Chou said.
 “The more banners, flashy store signs and pretty colors you see, the more you’ll spend.”

 One of the classic retail tactics you’ll see at certain stores’ websites is tiered savings.
 For example, if you spend $100, you can get $25 off your purchase and if you spend $200, you can get $50.

-“If you can wait until Black Friday and Cyber Monday, buy big ticket purchases like laptops, tablets, and MacBooks then,” Ivy said.
+“If you can wait until Black Friday and Cyber Monday, buy big-ticket purchases like laptops, tablets, and MacBooks then,” Ivy said.
 “It's only a few more months, but could equate to hundreds of dollars in savings.”

-It’s no secret that we live in a time when hacks are commonplace and everyone is looking for a new angle that veers away from traditional choices in favor of the road less traveled.
+We live in a time when hacks are commonplace and everyone is looking for a new angle that veers away from traditional choices in favor of the road less traveled.

 However, when it comes to back-to-school shopping, the big-name stores are usually the ones who really do have the best prices.